A Bayesian information criterion for singular models: Background

 \begin{example} Reduced-rank regression is multivariate linear regression subject to a rank constraint on the matrix of regression coefficients \citep{reinsel:1998}.
-Keeping only with the most essential structure, suppose we observe $n$ independent copies of a partitioned zero-mean Gaussian random vector $Y=(Y_1,Y_2)$, with $Y_1\in\mathbb{R}^N$ and $Y_2\in\mathbb{R}^M$, and where the covariance matrix of $Y_2$ and the conditional covariance matrix of $Y_1$ given $Y_2$ are both the identity matrix.
-The reduced-rank regression model $\model_i$ associated to an integer $i\ge 0$ postulates that the $N\times M$ matrix $\pi$ in the conditional expectation $\mathbb{E}[Y_1\,|\,Y_2]=\pi Y_2$ has rank at most $i$.
+Suppose we observe $n$ independent copies of a partitioned zero-mean Gaussian random vector $Y=(Y_R,Y_C)$, where $Y_R\in\mathbb{R}^N$ and $Y_C\in\mathbb{R}^M$.
+Keeping only with the most essential structure, assume that the covariance matrix of $Y_C$ and the conditional covariance matrix of $Y_R$ given $Y_C$ are both the identity matrix.
+The reduced-rank regression model $\model_i$ associated to an integer $i\ge 0$ then postulates that the $N\times M$ matrix $\pi$ in the conditional expectation $\mathbb{E}[Y_R\,|\,Y_C]=\pi Y_C$ has rank at most $i$.